 Introduction to Public Administration

 The objective of this course is to introduce students to the study of public administration.
-The course begins with an examination of the role that government plays in modern society, and the complementary roles assumed by public managers in a democratic political system.
-Next, classical writings in organizational theory will be studied.
-These writings lay the foundation for later research in public administration, and also relate directly to the real-world practice of management.
-Finally, the course will end with a broad discussion of popular ideas concerning how the field should be reformed in order to make it more useful to society.
-Students will leave the course with a knowledge base that will enable them to better comprehend the more advanced materials studied in later courses in the MPA Program.
+The course begins with an examination of the role that government plays in modern society and the complementary roles assumed by public managers within a democratic political system.
+The course covers key topics, including organizational theory, human resource management, government budgeting, performance management, citizen-government interaction, administrative ethics, and collaborative governance.
+These critical issues not only form the foundation for subsequent research in public administration but also relate directly to the practical application of management in the real world.
+Additionally, the course engages in a comprehensive discussion of popular ideas regarding how the field should be reformed to make it more useful to society.

 Nonprofit Management